-Prepare yourself in advance by printing this helpful pamphlet on first steps after an auto accident, and storing it in your glove compartment.
+Prepare yourself in advance by printing this helpful pamphlet on the first steps after an auto accident and storing it in your glove compartment.
 It has itemized steps you can check off, as well as an area where you can clearly fill out information vital to your insurance claim.

 Car Insurance Claims: What to Do

-- Call your agent as soon as an accident or injury takes place.
+- Call your insurance agent.
 As soon as you get home from the car accident, or even before you go to the doctor, call your agent.

 - Review and understand your coverage before talking to your insurer or your agent.
-Read the "Coverage" and "Exclusion" sections of you policy in particular.
+Read the "Coverage" and "Exclusion" sections of your policy in particular.

 - Consider whether you might have insurance coverage under some other insurance policy as well.
 Many people have more than one policy that might cover a claim.
 In particular, look at homeowner policies, "umbrella" policies, and materials that came with your credit cards.